praveenb7/RandomX/README.md

 # RandomX
-A simple Android Application for generating random number and to simulate tossing of a coin
+A simple Android Application for generating a random number and simulating the tossing of a coin.
+Made for Mobile App Development Lab